 the OMC ART.

-Have a look at the pages on Program Increment and Cadence; they will tell you about the regular planning and evaluation cycles of the SKA.
+Have a look at the pages on Program Increments and PI Planning; they will tell you about the regular planning and evaluation cycles of the SKA.

 And look at the operational flow.
 The goal here is to find out where your team fits in the organisation, but with a bit more detail than we had time for in week one.

 Read the Architectural Decision Process <policies/decision-making>.
 This process is how we can change and update our architecture, as we find out more about the system we’re implementing, or as we need to adopt new technology.
 All developers are able to reason about the architecture of the system; you’ll need to know the process.

 What are your skills?¶

 Now you know more about what your team does, and where it fits in the organisation, we suggest you look at the SKA skills matrix.
 You’ll now work out with your Scrum Master which skills you need to do your job.
 We recommend taking a copy of the skills spreadsheet and putting it in your team area in Google Drive.